r68z6x/QBUS6600/README.md

 Please start by reading through the Project Outline document for your industry project, which

-you can find on the 代做QBUS6600、代写Python编程语言'Learn about our industry projects' page in the Week 1 module on Canvas.
+you can find on the 'Learn about our industry projects' page in the Week 1 module on Canvas.

 Focus on the Problem Description section of the Project Outline, especially the first and